tourkaman/PDC-support-web/documents/running/managing_files/file_transfer.rst

    get <filename>

-For more information about PSFTP utility and commands, please look at `Putty Documentation <http://the.earth.li/~sgtatham/putty/0.63/htmldoc/>`
+For more information about PSFTP utility and commands, please look at :ref:`Putty Documentation <http://the.earth.li/~sgtatham/putty/0.63/htmldoc/>`

 With AFS client
 ###############